xuthief/aerospike_on_cberl/README.md

 Example
 -------

-Make sure you have couchbase running on localhost or use aerospike:new(Host) instead.
+Make sure you have aerospike running on localhost or use aerospike:new(Host) instead.

     %% create a connection pool  of 5 connections named aerospike_default
     %% you can provide more argument like host, username, password,